puwei/DanielTakeshi.github.io/new-start-here/index.md

 - [Perceptrons, SVMs, and Kernel Methods][6]
 - [Notes on Exact Inference in Graphical Models][7]
 - [The Least Mean Squares Algorithm][8]

-I write sometimes about the books I read, such as in the following:

-- [All the Books I Read in 2016, Plus My Thoughts [Long]][26]
-- [The Master Algorithm: How the Quest for the Ultimate Learning Machine Will Remake Our World][27]
-- [My Three Favorite Books I Read in 2015][20]
+- [Expectation-Maximization][35]
+- [Hidden Markov Models and Particle Filtering][36]

 I also write a lot about other technical areas, and am attempting to write up more about my thoughts on various technical research papers.
 Here are a few:

+- [Going Deeper Into Reinforcement Learning: Fundamentals of Policy Gradients][33]
+- [Going Deeper Into Reinforcement Learning: Understanding Deep-Q-Networks][30]
+- [Going Deeper Into Reinforcement Learning: Understanding Q-Learning and Linear Function Approximation][34]
 - [Understanding Higher Order Local Gradient Computation for Backpropagation in Deep Neural Networks][32]
-- [Going Deeper Into Reinforcement Learning: Understanding Deep-Q-Networks][30]
 - [Some Recent Results on Minibatch Markov Chain Monte Carlo Methods][25]
 - [Independent Component Analysis --- A Gentle Introduction][17]
 - [Ten Things Python Programmers Should Know][14]